DRS Problem Resolution/Taxpayer Advocate Office

-If you have been denied a refund or credit you can appeal.
-Follow the instructions on the letter for the appeal rights process or visit the Appeal process
+If you have been denied a refund or credit you can file a protest.
+Follow the instructions on the letter for the protest process or visit the Protest process

 Audit, Collection & Enforcement Notices, please call the number on the notice and speak with the person assigned to your case.